/images/resources/howtos/authentication/user-account-lockout.jpg

 Buckets or Accounts

-If the default accounts table is not used, it is possible to store this information in the buckets table instead.
-However, this forces the credential query to perform a SQL JOIN operation, which could negatively impact performance.
+Alternatively, it is possible to store the lockout counter and timestamp in the buckets table instead.
+However, this forces the credential query to perform an SQL JOIN operation, which could negatively impact performance.

 1. Configure a new event listener, SystemEvent ListenersNew Event Listener, and name it account-lockout.
 Select the Script Event Listener as the type.

-2. Enable the Account Manager and choose the Account Manager used by the Authenticator.
+2. Enable the Account Manager and choose the Account Manager used by the authenticator.

 3. Next to Procedure, click New.
 Give the Procedure a name, account-lockout-procedure, and click Create.